top of page

 • Graphic designer for many years, CummingsCompany

-• Recipient of hundreds of awards for brand, digital, print and environmental
+• Recipient of hundreds of graphic design awards

 • Representative design publications: Communication Arts, AIGA